SvenAelterman/ComprehensiveAppSvc/README.md

 This PowerShell script will deploy your main.bicep template.

+### contoso-com.pfx

+This is a sample TLS certificate file for importing in Key Vault if TLS configuration for Application Gateway is desired, but not PFX is readily available.
+It is a self-signed certificate with password `Azure123456!`.

 ### common-modules

 The modules in this folder are modules that contain re-usable outputs.